10 Top Destinations for Day Sailing Around Macduff

 The harbour is small and best suited to calm conditions and smaller boats but it’s a peaceful and atmospheric stop for sailors seeking a bit of movie magic.

-Where to eat: Pennan is limited for places to eat but Coastal Cuppie (shut Thursdays) serves tea, coffee and cake from a small cabin on the pier with breathtaking views of the North Sea.
+Where to eat: Pennan is limited for places to eat but Coastal Cuppie (shut on Thursdays) serves tea, coffee and cake from a small cabin on the pier with breathtaking views of the North Sea.

 Stonehaven